Why bother to “make lemonade”? The old turn lemons into lemonade quote is a good example of turning negative moments into positive ones!

-Therefore, starting a company or a project can, indeed, give life meaning, loving someone is a powerful generator of meaning as well.
-Finding meaning is key to turn negative into positive lessons.
+Therefore, starting a company or a project can give life meaning, and loving someone is a powerful generator of meaning as well.
+Finding meaning is key to turning negative into positive lessons.

 3. Realize that long-term happiness is a choice.

-Dominance of motivation over inspiration has produced a lot of unhappiness.
-But it is also teaching us, these days more than ever, that money, indeed, can’t buy happiness.
+The dominance of motivation over inspiration has produced a lot of unhappiness.
+But it is also teaching us, these days more than ever, that money can’t buy happiness.

 4. Know that it’s the negative experiences that truly transform you.

-There are days, or even months or years, when, in spite of your best efforts, you just can’t get to the light.
+There are days, or even months or years, when, despite your best efforts, you just can’t get to the light.
 You simply can’t make sense of it all; the pain is too excruciating, too blinding.

 “If you are the dealer, let me out of the game, If you are the healer, I’m broken and lame, If thine is the glory, mine must be the shame.”